wavesplatform/waves-documentation/en/blockchain/mining/mining-reward.md

 Miner specifies the new desired reward size using the [waves.rewards.desired](/waves-node/node-configuration.md#rewards)` setting in the node configuration file; the setting value is specified in [WAVELET](/blockchain/token/wavelet.md)s.

-If the value recorded to the block is **greater than the current reward size**, then miner votes for the current reward size **increase**; if the value is smaller — for the decrease.
+If the value is **greater than the current reward size**, then miner votes for the current reward size **increase**; if the value is smaller — for the decrease.
+If the setting value is not specified in the configuration file, then miner votes for keeping the current reward size.

 When a [mining node](/blockchain/node/mining-node.md) generates a block, it writes into that block the value of the `waves.rewards.desired` setting from its own configuration file.
 If the setting value is not specified in the configuration file, then -1 is written to the block.